GabrielTonhatti/GabrielTonhatti/README.md

 </p>

-My name is Gabriel Tonhatti Cardoso, I'm 20 years old, I live in Franca-SP Brazil.
-I'm currently studying systems analysis and development at <a href = "https://site.fatecfranca.edu.br/"> Fatec - Franca</a> and working at <a href = "https://www.xbrain.com.br/">X-Brain Desenvolvimento de Sistemas</a> as a Junior Java Backend Developer.
+My name is Gabriel Tonhatti Cardoso, I'm 22 years old, I live in Franca-SP Brazil.
+I have a degree in Systems Analysis and Development at <a href = "https://site.fatecfranca.edu.br/"> Fatec - Franca</a> and I work at <a href = "https://www.xbrain.com.br/">X-Brain Desenvolvimento de Sistemas</a> as a Junior III Fullstack Developer.
 I am passionate about technology, I like to work with website creation.
 I like working with Back-end programming more than Front-end, so I focus my studies on learning more Java and JavaScript.

 ## 📚 Experiences: